What are the changes to the guidelines for this year and what do they mean to me?

-- Potential to achieve results consistent with the NEA outcome selected from the following:
+- Potential to achieve results consistent with the selected NEA outcome.
+The NEA's outcomes are:

-- Engaging the public with diverse and excellent art.
+- Engagement: Public engagement with diverse and excellent art,

 For more detailed information about how the artistic excellence and artistic merit of applications will be evaluated, see the "Review Criteria" for your category in the guidelines.
 Make sure you demonstrate how your project meets the review criteria in your application material.

 Art Works applications are reviewed by advisory panels.
 Each panel is composed of a diverse group of arts experts and other individuals, including at least one knowledgeable layperson, with broad knowledge of the types of projects coming before it.
 Composition of the panels changes every year.

 Panels are convened by field or discipline.
 For example, if you apply under Literature your application will be reviewed by an advisory panel that is made up predominantly of literature experts.
 Art Education panels include education providers and others who work with youth as well as artists and other field/discipline experts.
 The panelists will look at the artistic quality and merit of the proposed arts learning experience.